10435

 — Toggl is built for scale, so the idea has always been to maximize signups and to remove all friction from the signup process - and then help people find their way to the paid plans and more advanced features and benefits once they're in the app.
 That is the role of our product/user engagement team.

 The marketing team - or the "traffic team" as it's called internally - is focused almost single-mindedly on things that create traffic for the public website.
-It's important to focus on fewer activities, rather than overstretch yourself over too many responsibilities.
-A big challenge for us is how to reach potential paid tier business users in a more direct, targeted manner - and how to do that in a scalable way.
+It's important to focus on fewer activities rather than overstretch yourself over too many responsibilities.
+A big challenge for us is how to reach potential paid-tier business users in a more direct, targeted manner - and how to do that in a scalable way.

 #3: Don't go cheap

-Here's the final thought I want to leave you with: if you're asking people to look at your content, or to read your content, or watch something you've made, you're basically asking them for the most valuable resource they have — their time.
-So don't waste their time unless it's funny then you can waste their time ;)
+Here's the final thought I want to leave you with: if you're asking people to look at your content, or to read your content, or watch something you've made, you're asking them for the most valuable resource they have — their time.
+So don't waste their time unless it's funny, then you can waste their time ;)

 Rate the article on a five-point scale